 - Let's not forget scamming, scheming, stealing, swearing, smoking little Addie in Paper Moon.

-- In RoboCop 2 there's Hob, the villain's main henchman, who is a boy of about 12 and very competent too.
+- There's Hob, the villain's main henchman, who is a boy of about 12 and very competent too.

 - One scene features a Little League baseball team (including their coach) robbing a sporting goods store.